1. Who can apply and how to apply

 - Government-funded organisations (other than MRC-funded units and institutes)

 Government-funded organisations such as PHE or the Met Office can apply for MRC funding only as a co-investigator (CoI).
-80 per cent of full economic costs will be awarded in the same way as all other CoIs.
+80 per cent of full economic costs (FEC) will be awarded in the same way as all other CoIs (please note that some awards are made at different FEC rate, for example global health funding opportunities).
 Institutes and units funded by other research councils are eligible to apply as a lead applicant for MRC funding due to a reciprocal arrangement between councils.
 They should also apply for 80 per cent of full economic costs.

 - MRC institutes (MRC Harwell, MRC London Institute of Medical Sciences and MRC Laboratory of Molecular Biology)

 Eligible individuals from MRC institutes may for MRC grants as either a principal or co-investigator.
 Applications to the Research Boards can only be made with prior agreement between the Institute Director and MRC Head of Theme.
 See section 3.8 for more information.

 - MRC units and the Francis Crick Institute